-As a third person action adventure game, The Elder Scrolls Adventures: Redguard is an unusual game in the long-running Elder Scrolls series.
+As a third-person action-adventure game, The Elder Scrolls Adventures: Redguard is an unusual game in the long-running Elder Scrolls series.
 Conceived as a spin-off of the main series, Redguard is set hundreds of years before the rest of the Elder Scrolls games.
 Instead of creating a character, players take control of Cyrus, a swashbuckling mercenary from the country of Hammerfell.
-Returning to his homeland after a long exile, Cyrus arrives at the small island of Stros M'Kai to find his missing sister Iszara, and finds himself entangled in a struggle against occupation by the seemingly invincible Septim Empire , still expanding throughout Tamriel by force.
+Returning to his homeland after a long exile, Cyrus arrives at the small island of Stros M'Kai to find his missing sister Iszara and finds himself entangled in a struggle against occupation by the seemingly invincible Septim Empire , still expanding throughout Tamriel by force.
 Along the way, Cyrus encounters a necromancer, explores ancient dwarven ruins, and uncovers the secrets of the mysterious Restless League.

-The game was generally praised for its story and adventure elements, though it was criticized by many for its controls and technical limitations, as well as being one of the few games that was developed exclusively for the now defunct 3DFX brand of the video card.
+The game was generally praised for its story and adventure elements, though it was criticized by many for its controls and technical limitations, as well as being one of the few games that were developed exclusively for the now-defunct 3DFX brand of the video card.

 - Pentium 166MHz Processor

 - 32MB RAM

 Log in to comment